Triangle

 Assistant Professor, Faculty of Medicine & Health Sciences

-Dr Vicky Booth is a Clinical-Academic Neurological Physiotherapist, a NIHR/HEE ICA Clinical Lecturer (2020/23), Associate Chief Allied Health Professional for Research and Innovation at Nottingham University Hospitals NHS Trust, and Assistant Professor with the School of Medicine.
+Dr Vicky Booth is the lead for University of Nottingham NRC research workstream.
+Vicky is a Clinical-Academic Neurological Physiotherapist, a NIHR/HEE ICA Clinical Lecturer (2020/23), Associate Chief Allied Health Professional for Research and Innovation at Nottingham University Hospitals NHS Trust, and Assistant Professor with the School of Medicine.
 Vicky qualified as a physiotherapist in 2005 and specialises in Neurology.

 Praminda Caleb-Solly